aws-samples/aws-greengrass-mini-fulfillment/docs/INSTALL.md

 1. Install OS (Jessie-Lite Sept) on three hosts.
     - this demo has been built using Raspberry Pi 3 computers
 1. Configure the three hosts to be on the same network and note each host's IP
+1. On each host make a `~/mini-fulfillment` directory
 1. Back on your development machine, execute the following steps.
-    1. Clone this git repo into directory `~/aws-greengrass-mini-fulfillment/`
+    1. Clone this git repo into a directory `~/aws-greengrass-mini-fulfillment/`
-    > **Note**: All subsequent instructions assume the local repository is in `~/aws-greengrass-mini-fulfillment/` if you chose another directory, remember to take that into account.
+    > **Note**: All subsequent instructions assume the developer's local repository is in `~/aws-greengrass-mini-fulfillment/` if you chose another directory, remember to take that into account.
     1. **Per host** [create](http://docs.aws.amazon.com/iot/latest/developerguide/thing-registry.html)
     the three Greengrass Core things and attach [certificates](http://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html)
     in AWS IoT.
-        1. Download and name the certificate and key file pair as follows:
+        1. Download and name the certificate and key files as follows:

             | Filename | Description |
             | :--- | :--- |